7Swaize/Unitree-Go2-Control/README.md

 # Unitree Go2 ArUco Navigation

-Autonomous navigation system for Unitree Go2 quadruped robot using ArUco marker detection.
+Navigation system for Unitree Go2 quadruped robot using ArUco marker detection.
 Robot scans for markers, walks toward them, and executes commands based on marker IDs.

 Designed for future students to build on, enabling practical use of the robot for AI or computer vision projects.